gose/flights/README.md

 Write down other questions you have so we can answer them with Elastic.

+### Ingest

+Getting this data into Elastic can be accomplished using:

+* Logstash
+* Beats
+* Programming Language

+At its core, data is ingested via the [Document APIs](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html).
+These are a set of RESTful APIs that all of the methods above use to ingest data.
+It's recommended you use whatever tool (or language) you are most comfortable with.
+Logstash & Beats provide a configuration-driven approach to ingesting data, while a programming langauge will give you more flexibility at the cost of verbosity.
+There are tradeoffs to each approach but the choice is yours.

+Though Go is not part of the official [Elasticsearch Clients](https://www.elastic.co/guide/en/elasticsearch/client/index.html) supported by Elastic, there is a popular [Elastic Go library](https://github.com/olivere/elastic) that wraps the REST APIs.
+We will be using that library to ingest data.

 ### Data Sources

 To get the data used for this exercise, select these data fields from the download form linked to above: